EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * Any change to the layout of the Bedlam stage and seating plan (generally requires Conversion licence from the Council, coordinate with Committee).
 * Any set piece or piece of technical equipment being placed in the auditorium walkways or somewhere which could obstruct fire escape routes (Set and Theatre Managers)

-####
-Consumables (including paint and wood)
+#### Consumables (including paint and wood)

 * No production is entitled to Bedlam’s stock of materials, at any time.
-While _Lunchtimes_ and _Fresher’s Slots_ productions may work with the Set Manager on justifiable use, all other productions must purchase all materials and consumables for their productions.
+While _Teatimes_ and _Fresher’s Slots_ productions may work with the Set Manager on justifiable use, all other productions must purchase all materials and consumables for their productions.
 This includes all wood, screws, paint, and tape for their production.
 These productions can only use Bedlam’s stock of materials in extraordinary cases with permission from the Set Manager.
 * Paint
     * It is encouraged to paint the stage and back wall, but they must be painted back to Flints Black afterwards.
 Please talk to the Theatre Manager before painting other areas, including other surfaces of the auditorium.
     * Please talk to the Set Manager before painting anything from the set or props store.